AlexGalays/idonttrustlikethat/README.md

 bigArray.validate(['1', '2']).ok // false
 ```

-Note: the extra `minSize` validator does exactly that, but for more input types.
+Note: the `minSize` validator does exactly that, but for more input types.

 If you need to start from any value, you can use the `unknown` validator that always succeeds.